-- Current assessment information is communicated to the College community through the Parent Portal and a range of college communications, including the College newsletter. - Assessment requirements are communicated to the college community by means of the Student Assessment Calendar, available through the Parent Portal. - Student performance is communicated to parents through reports at the end of term one, each rotation and end of each semester. - Special Provision is given to students for documented illness and/or family trauma and students with specific educational needs, to ensure that the principles of justice and equity apply.
-This is carried out in accordance with Queensland Curriculum and Assessment Authority policy and within the context of Brisbane Catholic Education's Student Behaviour Support Policy as implemented at Siena. - At all times, decisions related to assessment matters will be based on the professional discretion of the class teachers along with the relevant Academic and Pastoral Leaders, as appropriate, while always ensuring compliance with the principles of assessment of Siena Catholic College and the Queensland Curriculum and Assessment Authority. - Junior assessment tasks may include the provision of adjusted instruments for verified students in collaboration with Learning Support.
+- Current assessment information is communicated to the College community through the Parent Portal and a range of college communications, including the College newsletter. - Assessment requirements are communicated to the college community by means of the Student Assessment Calendar, available through the Parent Portal and distributed to families each term. - Student performance is communicated to parents through reports at the end of term one, each rotation and end of each semester. - Special Provision is given to students for documented illness and/or family trauma and students with specific educational needs, to ensure that the principles of justice and equity apply.
+This is carried out in accordance with Queensland Curriculum and Assessment Authority policy and within the context of Brisbane Catholic Education's Student Behaviour Support Policy as implemented at Siena. - At all times, decisions related to assessment matters will be based on the professional discretion of the class teachers along with the relevant Wellbeing & Engagement Curriculum (WEC) Leader and Wellbeing & Engagement Pastoral (WEP) Leader, as appropriate, while always ensuring compliance with the principles of assessment of Siena Catholic College and the Queensland Curriculum and Assessment Authority. - Junior assessment tasks may include the provision of adjusted instruments for verified students in collaboration with Learning Support.